Family Encyclopedia >> Home & Garden

 29. Put your onions in paper bags with holes

-The solution is to put it in perforated paper bags .
+Store garlic, onions, or shallots in perforated paper bags to prevent sprouting for months.
 Check out the trick here.

 30. Keep your macaroons fluffy